Authority: Executive Vice Chancellor and Provost

 3. FINAL EXAMINATION POLICY

-Except for research, seminar, tutorial, or studio courses, final examinations should be given in all courses.
+Examinations are expected to be given in each course.
 Exemptions may be granted by the faculty member responsible for a particular course or section provided prior approval is obtained from the department head.
 Exemptions may be applied to whole courses, sections, groups of students, or individual students, provided that these exemptions are applied equitably to the students in a particular course or section and comparable procedures are applied to all sections of multiple-sectioned courses.

 4. FINAL EXAMINATION SCHEDULE

 An exam schedule showing the date and hours of examination for each class meeting time is published each semester on the Department of Registration and Records’ website.
-Each examination period lasts three hours.
+Each examination period lasts two and one half hours.
 Examinations will be held ONLY between the hours indicated.
 Exceptions must be approved by the dean of the college in which the course is taught.

 5. THREE FINAL EXAMINATIONS IN 24 HOURS